Seborrheic dermatitis shares many symptoms with dandruff. Find out what they are and how you can easily treat it.

 - salicylic acid

 - selenium sulfide

-The shampoo is tough on flakes, while providing instant relief from scalp scratching.
+The shampoo is tough on flakes, while providing instant relief from itchiness and redness.

 Your scalp is calmed and comfortable, and your hair is left smelling fresh and clean, with no evidence of flakes.1

 2 vs. prescription dandruff shampoo with 2% Ketoconazole